Trans-Allegheny Lunatic Asylum: 20th century

-Efforts towards adaptive reuse of the building have included proposals to convert the building into a Civil War Museum and a hotel and golf course complex.
-A non-profit 501(c)3 organization, the Weston Hospital Revitalization Committee, was formed in 2000 for the purpose of aiding the preservation of the building and finding appropriate tenants.
+After its closure, efforts towards adaptive reuse of the building included proposals to convert the building into an American Civil War museum as well as a hotel and golf course complex.
+A 501(c)(3) non-profit organization, the Weston Hospital Revitalization Committee, was formed in 2000 for the purpose of aiding the preservation of the building and finding appropriate tenants.